v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ### Workaround - Low space reset

 - Delete files or apps until you have more than 6 GB of free storage space on the device.
 You can check free space via **Settings** -> **System** -> **Storage**.
-While there you can enable or run storage sense to help you clear up space more easily.
+While there, you can enable or run storage sense to help you clear up space more easily.
 - [Reflash the device using manual flashing mode](hololens-recovery.md#manual-flashing-mode-procedure).
-This can be done to either bypass making free space, or to recover from the bad state created by resetting with low space.
+This step can be done to either bypass making free space, or to recover from the bad state created by resetting with low space.

 ## Remote Wipe doesn't remove device from Intune

-When deleting a HoloLens device from Intune [via the Wipe command](hololens-recovery.md#wipe-the-device), the device will be sent the wipe command.
-This command will wipe the device, however Intune won't receive confirmation that the HoloLens was wiped.
-This will leave the Wipe button as clicked, and "Wipe pending..." for the device.
+When deleting a HoloLens device from Intune [via the Wipe command](hololens-recovery.md#wipe-the-device), the device is sent the wipe command.
+While this command wipes the device, Intune won't receive confirmation that the HoloLens was wiped.
+This inconsistency leaves the Wipe button as clicked, and "Wipe pending..." for the device.

 ![Wipe pending](./images/wipe-pending.jpg)

 ### Workaround for remote wipe

 Immediately after selecting **Wipe** we suggest also selecting the **Delete** button next to wipe.
-Otherwise you'll have left over device objects or even see another known issue for [Autopilot](#why-do-i-see-0x80180014-during-autopilot).
+Otherwise,device objects may remain or another known issue may arise for [Autopilot](#why-do-i-see-0x80180014-during-autopilot).

 ## Devices not getting the latest feature updates

-You may have noticed that your devices are updating but not updating to the latest feature releases.
+You may notice that your devices are updating but not updating to the latest feature releases.
 If your device version is newer than 19041.1146, but the major build number is still 19041 then you’re still on an older servicing train.

 ### Symptom